 The small breed puppies do not have a large fat reserve, so it is essential that these puppies eat three meals a day.
 Missing a single meal can cause these puppies to have dangerously low glucose levels (hypoglycemia).
 Once a puppy’s glucose levels are low, he might become too confused to eat and could refuse food.

 Your new Teddy Bear Shichon, Shihpoo puppy should be eating three times a day (see Potty Schedule).
 1/2 cup of dry food total (approximate).
-We feed our puppies “Native Performance Dog Food Level 3 Small Breed Puppy Food“ but also recommend “ Life Protection Formula Puppy Blue Buffalo Chicken and Brown Rice for small breed."
-Blue Buffalo is easier to find in stores.
-Native 3 is sold on Amazon.
-Both of these foods are a premium quality puppy food that are nutritionally dense.
-Your puppy will be sent home with a small bag of our Native 3 puppy food along with a feeding guide and instructions on how to gradually switch puppy over to Blue Buffalo if you prefer!
+We feed our puppies Life's Abundance Premium Small/Medium Breed Puppy Food.
+Your puppy will be sent home with a small bag of our Life's Abundance Puppy Food along with a feeding guide and instructions on how to gradually switch puppy over to an alternative if you prefer!

 Whichever food you choose to feed your puppy, always read the label!